cesarandreu/blog/testing_not_as_an_afterthought/testing_not_as_an_afterthought.md

 # Testing not as an afterthought

-Alternate title: Examples, guides, and tutorials with tests, please!
+Alternative title: __Examples, guides, and tutorials with tests, please!__

 This post is about frameworks, and my frustration with figuring out how to build something not just functional, but also testable.
 Written with some web and frontend frameworks in mind.